-NL: The NunatuKavut community council, Gov't of Newfoundland and Labrador and the province's English school district signed a memorandum of understanding (2022) to advance Inuit education throughout the province, including provision of Inuttitut language education.
+NL: The Government of Newfoundland and Labrador, the NunatuKavut Community Council, and the province's English school district signed a memorandum of understanding (2022) to advance Inuit education throughout the province, including provision of Inuktitut language education.
 News release.
 There are three Indigenous schools (Conne River, Natuashish, Sheshatshiu).

 Please note that this is a very partial summary of provincial and territorial initiatives linked to Indigenous language education in the public system.
 For many years, there have been ongoing efforts across Canada to improve educational outcomes for Indigenous learners at all levels8.
-The Truth and Reconciliation Commission (TRC) included several Calls to Action to address inequities in educational expectations, achievement and resources, among other areas, and districts and governments are focused on supporting positive change9, e.g., Gov't of Canada (2021).
+The Truth and Reconciliation Commission (TRC) included several Calls to Action to address inequities in educational expectations, achievement and resources, among other areas, and districts and governments are focused on supporting positive change9.

 Immersion-type language programs for Indigenous languages (taken by Indigenous and other students) are found in most provinces and territories.
-For now, the numbers are relatively small (54,417 students in regular language programs across Canada and 7788 in immersion programs in 202110) compared to French immersion program enrollments (over 2 million across Canada in 202111); however, one could expect an increase now that Canadian Government funding and services are on the rise.
+For now, the numbers are relatively small (54,417 students in regular language programs across Canada and 7788 in immersion programs in 2021)10 compared to French immersion program (over 2 million in Canada in 2021)11; however, one could expect an increase now that Canadian Government funding and services are on the rise.